jnmeyr/ambiio/README.md

 ## Version ##

-0.2
+0.3

 ## Arguments ##

-* --controller.pipe.path *path*: Path of the pipe controller file
+* --controller.forever.command *command*: Command of the forever controller

 * --controller.http.host *host*: Host of the http controller
 * --controller.http.port *port*: Port of the http controller

+* --controller.pipe.path *path*: Path of the pipe controller file

 * --consumer.printer.pixels *pixels*: Number of pixels of the next printer consumer
-* --consumer.printer.every *every*: Frequency of the current printer consumer

 * --consumer.serial.pixels *pixels*: Number of pixels of the next serial consumer
 * --consumer.serial.every *every*: Frequency of the current serial consumer